gallantries/video-library/docs/events/testevent/test-event.md

     title: Wrap-up
     description: Thanks for joining this course!
     trainings:
-      - feedback        # predifind section, this will link to the survey form you defined above.
+      - basics: feedback        # predifind section, this will link to the survey form you defined above.
-      - certificates
+      - basics: certificates
 ---